Disease X

 Disease X 2024

-The term Disease X was included for the first time in February 2018 by the World Health Organization (WHO) Blueprint list of diseases, which includes diseases such as Zika, MERS, and Ebola.
+The term Disease X was included for the first time in February 2018 by the World Health Organization (WHO) Blueprint for Epidemics, a primary goal to accelerate the development of medical countermeasures, which includes diseases such as Zika, MERS, and Ebola.
 According to the WHO, Disease X represents the knowledge that a serious international epidemic could be caused by a pathogen currently unknown to cause human disease.
-Based on the WHO's announcement in 2020, COVID-19, caused by an unknown etiology, can be recognized as the first Disease X. On Jan.
-17, 2024, Tedros Adhanom Ghebreyesus told a World Economic Forum Preparing for Disease X panel discussion, "We should not face things unprepared; we can prepare for some unknown things as well."
-On Feb.
-14, 2024, at the World Government Summit, the WHO's Director commented that the planet is "unprepared" for a Disease X outbreak or future pandemics.
+Based on the WHO's announcement in 2020, COVID-19, caused by an unknown etiology, can be recognized as the first Disease X. On January 17, 2024, Tedros Adhanom Ghebreyesus told a World Economic Forum Preparing for Disease X panel discussion, "We should not face things unprepared; we can prepare for some unknown things as well."
+On February 14, 2024, at the World Government Summit, the WHO's Director commented that the planet is "unprepared" for a Disease X outbreak or future pandemics.
 In December 2021, the World Health Assembly established an Intergovernmental Negotiating Body (INB) to draft and negotiate a convention, agreement, or other international instrument under the Constitution of the WHO to strengthen pandemic prevention, preparedness, and response.
-On Mar.
-15, 2024, the WHO's Science in 5: Disease X; Episode #114 was published.
+On March 15, 2024, the WHO's Science in 5: Disease X; Episode #114 was published.
 Ana Maria Henao-Restrepo, Co-Lead R&D Blueprint for epidemics, outlines the R&D needs the world needs to pay attention to and how to prevent and prepare for the next pandemic.

 Disease X Coalition for Epidemic Preparedness Innovations